grimfiendish/StatCompare/README.md

 This version has been updated to make gear checks easier by showing the list of equipped item names and their enchants, as well as all active buffs.

 <b>As of February 2025 it's stable, but I'm still tweaking it so keep updating your addon.
-Ping Provocateur in turtlewow or drop a note here if you have any issues.</b>
+Ping Provocateur in turtlewow or drop a note on [the project's github page](https://github.com/grimfiendish/StatCompare) if you have any issues.</b>

 ## Screenshot